 - Without the parameter "details," the information including IP access control, role-based access control, password policy, and HTTPS encryption is displayed. - With the parameter "details," more security information is displayed, such as user blocking time, user idle timeout and front panel permissions (if supported by your model).

 Authentication Settings

 ► General authentication settings:

-This command displays the authentication settings of the BCM2, including both LDAP and Radius settings.
+This command displays the authentication settings of the BCM2, including LDAP, Radius, and TACACS+ settings.

 show authentication